-Originally the Group indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing delayed the completion of the drilling and exploration programme.
+Originally the Group indicated that it expected the work to be undertaken between 2016 and 2018, however the introduction of a moratorium on hydraulic fracturing delayed the completion of the drilling and exploration programme.
 In March 2018, the inquiry concluded its work with the publication of a Final Report and on 17 April 2018, the Northern Territory government announced they would be lifting the moratorium on hydraulic fracturing.
-Work recommenced in 2019, details of operations to date are included in this document on pages 7 to 10.
+Work recommenced in 2019, details of current operations to date are included in this document on pages 7 to 11.

 On 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% of its PI in the Exploration Permits, such that following the transactions, Falcon Australia holds a 22.5% PI.
 In consideration for the farm down Origin agreed to increase the gross cost cap of the work program by A\$150.5 million.
 The previous farm-in arrangement included a Stage 2 gross cost cap of A\$65.3 million and a Stage 3 gross cost cap of A\$48 million, or A\$113.3 million in total.
 Under the Agreements, the Stage 2 and Stage 3 gross cost caps will be combined and increased by A\$150.5 million to A\$263.8 million.
 Northern Territory government approval remains outstanding; however, management expects this will be received in due course.
+Costs in excess of the cost cap of A\$263.8 million will be funded in proportion to the participating interest of the joint venture partners.